Ahket-net/docs/MD/CADET Reference Manual.md

             - `Authorized`: The DDS can be used for verification.
 When a DDS is created for the first time, its authorization is `Authorized`.
                - Authorized is an implicit attestation by the signer at a specific date "is authorizing STASH to verify through DDS."
             - `Unauthorized`: The DDS cannot be used for verification.
-               - Unauthorized is an implicit attestation by the signer at a specific date "is unauthorizing STASH to verify through DDS."
+               - Unauthorized is an implicit attestation by the signer at a specific date "is deauthorizing STASH to verify through DDS."
-            - `ConditionalAuthorization`: The DDS can be used for verification if some conditionis satisfied.
-THe condition is described using a sepcial Verification Form Prototype (see VF$ below).
+            - `ConditionalAuthorization`: The DDS can be used for verification if some conditions satisfied.
+The condition is described using a special Verification Form Prototype (see VF$ below).
 In this case, the DDS is a "conditional DDS" (CDDS).
                - `ConditionalAuthorization` is an implicit attestation by the signer at a specific date "is authorizing STASH to verify through DDS provided that certain condition is satisfied."
          - Because of events are recorded at the time of the signer request, the DDS is strongly timestamped by STASH.
-      - `Owner`: An entity that earns some of the fees paid during verification to STASH.
+      - `Owner`: An entity that earns a portion of the fees paid during verification to STASH.
 We call the owner of DDS the `DDS owner` or `DDSO`.
       - `OwnershipTransferrable`: Is a boolean value.
-If `True` and the owner is NOT the signer of the DDS, then the current owner can transfer the DDS to a new owner; i.e., change `Owner` to the new owners's IDS.
+If `True` and the owner is NOT the signer of the DDS, then the current owner can transfer the DDS to a new owner; i.e., change `Owner` to the new owner's IDS.
 It can only be changed by the signer.
       - `Holder`: An entity that has some rights.
 We call the holder of DDS the `DDS Holder` or `DDSH`.
       - `HoldTransferrable`: Is a boolean value.
 If `True` and the holder is NOT the signer of the DDS, then the current holder can transfer the DDS to a new holder; i.e., change `Holder` to the new holder's IDS.
 It can only be changed by the signer.
       - `VerificationFee`: The fee required for verification.
 See STASH.